UNICKCHENG/Response-Handler/contributing.md

 mvn clean test -f spring-boot-demo/pom.xml
 ```

-If there are no errors in `mvn clean test -f spring-boot-demo/pom.xml`, feel free to mention a PR to [Response-Handler](https://github.com/UNICKCHENG/Response) after git commits to your repository of the same name. -Handler.
+If there are no errors in `mvn clean test -f spring-boot-demo/pom.xml`, feel free to submit a PR to [Response-Handler](https://github.com/UNICKCHENG/Response) after git push to your repository of the same name.

 > Note that the `mvn clean test` error means there is a problem in your code, please check it carefully and do not use `-Dmaven.test.skip=true` to skip the test